 In reality, most people may not even notice your car.
 Take note the next few times you’re out driving.
 Does anyone take particular, prolonged notice of your car?
 What percentage of people that see your car do this?
 Do they make rude comments or laugh at you?

-So it’s unlikely very many people are judging you on the basis of its appearance.
+So it’s unlikely that many people are judging you on the basis of your car’s appearance.
 Therefore, the true probability of being judged badly is probably very low.

 However, the risk of an accident caused by worn brakes is high.
 Reports written by road safety organisations may give you the exact statistics.
 In any case, it’s fair to say it would be one of the leading causes of accidents on our roads.

 So the likelihood of an accident is far greater than being judged negatively.
-So that’s the first clue that you need to focus on real problems, not useless worries.
+So that’s the first clue that’s telling you to focus on real problems, not useless worries.

 Severity of outcome